 OtherRenewableEnergy

-This sheet focuses on representative, compact and broad estimates of remaining renewable energy footprint.
+This sheet focuses on representative, low and high estimates of remaining renewable energy footprint.
 Below is the description for each section:

 Rows 1- 12: Estimates of energy production provided by EIA.

 Rows 14-24: We determined the maximum production from 2012 to 2040 as the peak

 production.
-If forecasted peak production was less or equal to previous production then there is no added foot print.
-When forecasted peak production was greater than previous production, new renewable energy production was the difference between previous production and the forecasted peak production
+If forecasted peak production is less or equal to previous production then there is no added foot print.
+When forecasted peak production is greater than previous production, new renewable energy production is the difference between previous production and the forecasted peak production.

-Rows 26-50: According to the EIA, this is the Nameplate capacity factor estimates.
+Rows 26-50: Nameplate capacity factor estimates from EIA.

-Rows 54-106: The footprint linked to FootprintEstimates worksheet for each source.
+Rows 54-106: The footprint, linked to FootprintEstimates worksheet for each source.

 Rows 110-121: Estimated new area required for renewable energy and calculations to convert impact and energy production into consistent units (km2/TWhr) for each scenarios.